Dark Passage - Madge's Apartment

 ... and Now, the view today from the same rooftop vantage point.

 The juxtaposition below matches up the falling body to the west side of 1090 Chestnut.
-The screaming witness was leaning out of the lobby window.
+The screaming witness bottom left was leaning out of the lobby window.

 Then ... ... and Now

 Then ...
-Parry, fearful he will be accused of Madge's death, bolts to the roof of 1090 Chestnut, oblivious of the glorious view east to Coit Tower atop Telegraph Hill.
+Parry, fearful he will be accused of Madge's death, bolts to the roof, oblivious of the glorious east-facing view to Coit Tower atop Telegraph Hill.

 ... and Now, the view today, regrettably, is obscured by the ugly 1080 Chestnut, built directly against the side of this building in 1962.
 No matter, it seems, that the architectural styles of the two buildings are as different as chalk and cheese.

 Then ...
-The next shot of Parry starting to climb down the fire escape is very cleverly done, filmed in the studio with a projected background to simulate the location.
+The next shot of Parry starting to climb down the fire escape was filmed in the studio with a projected background to simulate the location.
 The view looks north from the same roof down to Bay Street.
 But check out the scene through the escape ladder opening - close inspection reveals that this street and these houses are the same ones as those above them on Bay Street!
 In the movie the cars on these streets were moving out of sync, so two concurrently-running projected images from the same footage must have been used for the background.
-That's a lot of work for just seconds of action but quite brilliant.
+That's a lot of work for just seconds of action but brilliantly executed.

 ... and Now, the same view of Bay Street.
 Hyde Street crosses on the right.
 Most of these houses are just as they were.